top of page

 Arrival and departure times

-Parties, field trips, special days, and special speakers
+Field trips, special days, class parties, and special speakers

 Transportation